Start planning your weekends with these great walks in Ipswich. From mountains to hike to lush gardens and reserves you’ll find some nature here…

 Once you descend the walking tracks amid huge native trees, you completely forget that you’re in the middle of Ipswich.

 Denmark Hill is a popular place for bird watchers, with owls, kookaburras, wrens, finches and others making their homes here.

-You can take the five-storey staircase to the top of the water tower for a spectacular vista then you have a choice of walking circuits that range from 200 to 800 metres.
+You have a choice of walking circuits that range from 200 to 800 metres.

-It’s a relaxing walk down to the picnic area where you venture into Triassic Park, complete with a Stegosaurus structure protecting the dinosaur footprints and fossil displays that have been found there.
+It’s a relaxing walk down to the picnic area where you venture into a children’s playground with swing, climbing stations, picnic tables and BBQs.

 Castle Hill Blackstone Reserve